chrisnatali/dotfiles/README.md

 Add `options rtl8192ce ips=0 fwlps=0` to `/etc/modprobe.d/rtl8192ce.conf` to alter the power saving settings when loading the rtl8192ce driver.

+## bin directory

+The `bin` directory contains display setting and other scripts.
+To enable, copy this to `~/bin` and add it to your PATH on shell startup.

 ## Printer config

 Install cups and then the driver specific to your printer.